Terms & Conditions

 14.13 You shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding (except for any deduction or withholding required by law).
 We may, at any time, without limiting any other rights or remedies that we may have, set off any amount owing to us by you against any amount payable by us to you.

-15.1 You undertake that you will not at any time disclose to any person any confidential information concerning our business, affairs, clients or suppliers and any other information of a confidential nature (including but not limited to all technical or commercial know-how, specifications, designs, schematics, inventions, processes or initiatives which have been disclosed to you by us, our employees, agents or subcontractors), except as permitted by clause 15.2.
+15.1 You undertake that you will not at any time disclose to any person any confidential information concerning our business, affairs, clients or suppliers and any other information of a confidential nature (including all technical or commercial know-how, specifications, designs, schematics, inventions, processes or initiatives which have been disclosed to you by us, our employees, agents or subcontractors), except as permitted by clause 15.2.

 15.2 You may disclose our confidential information: